 Some downsides to using a prism sight is that it may have short eye relief, and because of its closed design, it has a less forgiving eye box making it difficult and longer to get on target.
 They may also require more battery usage than the average reflex sight.

 Holographic sights, holographic weapon sights, holosights: same thing.
 You might know them as EOTechs as EOTech was the only manufacturer of this type of red dot sight for a long time.
-Examples of a holographic sight is an EOTech 512 (which is an ideal red dot sight for an AR-15) and the newcomer to the picture, the Vortex Razor AMG UH-1.
+Examples of a good holographic sight is an EOTech 512 (which is an ideal red dot sight for an AR-15), the long-time favorite the EOTech EXPS3-0 and the newcomer to the picture, the Vortex Razor AMG UH-1.

 While a holographic sight commonly falls under the red dot umbrella, they have completely different technologies, however, they get the same job done.
 Essentially, a holographic sight uses a "hologram", a picture of a reticle that is sandwiched in between glass.
 A laser is used to illuminate the reticle as it appears to be superimposed beyond the glass into the field of view, say 50 yards.

 The glass panel is flat and so there will be less issue with glare or being detected in the field versus the convex objective lenses of other optics.
 The most common reticle seen with EOTechs is the popular 1 MOA dot with the 68 MOA ring.
 You have the ability to make accurate, highly precise shots and at longer ranges.
 However, holographic sights top the charts as one of the most expensive types of red dots available in the market.
 So, why would you want one?

 - Open, HUD system

 Astigmatism issues still seem to be an issue with holographic sights, however, those with some sort of corrective lenses or surgery have had better experiences with these types of sights.